Colinb123/HIDmanSerialin/README.md

 # HIDman
 ## USB HID to XT / AT / PS/2 / Serial converter

 HIDman is an open source device to allow the use of modern USB keyboards and mice on legacy PCs.
+Its an amazing project and Kudos to all the forks before me.
+This has been modified for my personal needs but I thought I'd share incase it was useful.

 Peripherals that support legacy PCs are becoming hard to find, especially for the very first PCs.
 This project aims to provide a simple cheap solution that will cover everything from the original IBM 5150 PC all the way up to modern computers that have PS/2 ports.